skompc/Liberated/README.md

 ----------------------------------------------

 Q: I don't have a computer that I can do this with!
-Can I still patch the app myself?
+Can I still run the server?

-A: No... you need a computer for both patching and running the server.
+A: No... you need a computer for running the server...
+I will make an android version at some point...

 ----------------------------------------------